Same-sex marriage in Alberta: Marriage statistics

 2,485 same-sex couples married in Alberta from 2005 to 2014.
 The 2016 Canadian census showed that there were 6,110 same-sex couples living in Alberta.

 Religious performance

-In July 2019, the synod of the Anglican Church of Canada passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to perform same-sex marriages.
-A few days after the vote, Bishop Jane Alexander of the Anglican Diocese of Edmonton issued a pastoral letter authorising clergy in the diocese to officiate at same-sex marriages.
+In July 2019, the synod of the Anglican Church of Canada passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to bless and perform same-sex marriages.
+A few days after the vote, Bishop Jane Alexander issued a pastoral letter authorising clergy in the Diocese of Edmonton to officiate at same-sex marriages.
 The measure includes a freedom of conscience clause for clergy opposed to performing the marriages.
-The Anglican Diocese of Calgary does not perform same-sex marriages.
-In October 2017, the diocesan synod voted with a 57.4% majority to request Bishop Greg Kerr-Wilson to permit parishes to bless civil same-sex marriages.
+The Diocese of Calgary does not perform same-sex marriages.
+In October 2017, the diocesan synod voted by a 57.4% majority to request that Bishop Greg Kerr-Wilson permit parishes to bless civil same-sex marriages, but the diocese still does not bless or perform same-sex marriages as of 2024.
 The Diocese of Athabasca, encompassing northern Alberta, likewise does not perform same-sex marriages.

+Some other religious organisations also perform same-sex marriages in their places of worship, including the United Church of Canada, Quakers, the Evangelical Lutheran Church in Canada, and the Canadian Unitarian Council.